StaticcaptureValue: boolean

 emitter has registered listeners.
 The values in the

-array are strings or Symbol
+array are strings or Symbols.

 import { EventEmitter } from 'node:events';